C3ETH/c3eth-template/README/en/README.md

 $ git submodule update --recursive
 $ git pull --recurse-submodules
 ```
+## Publishing Your Site
+GitHub provides free and fast static hosting over SSL for personal, organization, or project pages directly from a GitHub repository via its GitHub Pages service and automating development workflows and build with GitHub Actions.

+When publishing your site its important to change your baseURL in your `config.tomol`. rename your baseURL with the value https://`YOUR_REPOSITORY`.github.io for your user repository.

 ## Edit Website Documents

 The documents are in the ```content/{en,vn,in,jp,ko}``` directories, select the desired section to edit or add, for content organization please refer to: https://gohugo.io/content-management/organization/.